rafaqz/Rasters.jl/README.md

   by setting the `mappedcrs` keyword on construction.
 You don't need to know the underlying projection, the conversion is handled automatically.
 This means lat/lon `EPSG(4326)` can be used seamlessly if you need that.

+# Bugs, errors and making issues for Rasters.jl

+Raster data is complicated and there are many places for subtle or not-so-subtle bugs to creep in.

+We need bug reports to reduce how often they occur over time.
+But also, we need issues that are easy to reproduce or it isn't practically possible to fix them.

+Because there are so many raster file types and variations of them, most of the time we need the *exact file* that caused your problem to know how to fix it, and be sure that we have actually fixed it when we are done.
+So fixing a Rasters.jl bug nearly always involves downloading some file and running some code that breaks with it (if you can trigger the bug without a file, thats great! but its not always possible).

+To make an issue we can fix quickly (or at all) there are three key steps:

+1. Include the file in an accessible place on web *without autentication* or any other work on our part, so we can just get it and find your bug.
+You can put it on a file hosting platform (e.g. google drive, drop box, whatever you use) and share the url.
+2. Add a minimum working example to the issue template that first downloads the file, then runs the function that triggers the bug.
+3. Paste the complete stack trace of the error it produces, right to the bottom, into the issue template.
+Then we can be sure we reproduced the same problem.

+Good issues are really appreciated, but they do take just a little extra effort with Rasters.jl because of this need for files.